tycloud97/resident-management/docs/03-technical-requirements.md

 ### Database
 - **MySQL** – familiar relational database, easy to deploy and operate.

+### Cloud
+- **AWS (Singapore region)** – ECS (or Fargate) for backend, S3 + CloudFront for frontend hosting, RDS MySQL for the database, CloudWatch for logging/metrics, and SSM/Secrets Manager for configuration and secrets.

 ### Tooling
 - ESLint + Prettier – consistent code style and fewer bugs.
 - Docker – consistent development environment.